NOAA-GSL/unified-graphics/.github/ISSUE_TEMPLATE/project.md

 ## No Gos

 _Describe any features or behaviors that have been considered and rejected as out of scope for this project._

+## Rabbit Holes

+_Describe any solutions to problems that pose a risk to completing this project on time._